 Expenses for modest gestures of appreciation for individuals who provided lodging to a University employee traveling on University business may be an allowable traveling expense unless the travel is to be charged to a federal grant or contract.
 The expense must be substantiated with a detailed receipt describing the item and include a brief explanation.

 Conference located at hotels may not align with the University’s approved travel vendors and in such circumstances it is not required to utilize an approved travel vendor.
 Conversely, in situations where the conference is not at a hotel, but, for example another University or conference facility then the approved travel vendor is expected to be used.

 Registration fees will normally be paid directly to the sponsoring organization by the University before the travel occurs and do not need to be reported on a travel expense report.

 Train, Air Fare and Rental Cars

 Travelers should utilize our approved vendors as noted in appendix A for securing car rentals.
 The use of approved vendors is expected unless the approved vendor cannot provide the service or is unavailable or undefined.

 University employees should purchase tickets that provide the greatest economic benefit to the University.
-This requires flying coach, and may require flying discount airlines rather than those in which an employee may be enrolled in a frequent flyer program.
-Employees are encouraged to consider a Saturday night stay over if the savings for the flight is more than the additional costs of lodging.
+This requires flying coach, and may require flying discount airlines rather than those in which an employee may be enrolled in a frequent flyer or similar program.

 Employees using their personal vehicle for business travel may claim mileage allowance which is currently approved at 50 cents per mile cents per mile.
 The allowance is intended to cover all operation expenses such as insurance, gasoline, oil, tire and engine repair and maintenance.
 Costs of tolls and parking fees are reimbursable and not included in the mileage allowance.